cochran-at-niche/cs101/1_LifeInTheShell/README.md

 ### Help

-You can get help for most commands right in your terminal
+You can get help for almost any command right in your terminal

 - `help` - Bash help
 - `--help` - Command-specific help